The Key exchange page on the Advanced Site Settings dialog allows you to configure key exchange algorithm policy and key re-exchange options.

 You might have a need to disable time-based rekeys completely for the same reasons that keepalives aren’t always helpful.
 If you anticipate suffering a network dropout of several hours in the middle of an SSH connection, but were not actually planning to send data down that connection during those hours, then an attempted rekey in the middle of the dropout will probably cause the connection to be abandoned, whereas if rekeys are disabled then the connection should in principle survive (in the absence of interfering firewalls).
+See keepalives sectionfor more discussion of these issues; for these purposes, rekeys have much the same properties as keepalives.
+(Except that rekeys have cryptographic value in themselves, so you should bear that in mind when deciding whether to turn them off.)
 Note, however, that the SSH server can still initiate rekeys.

 Max data before rekey specifies the amount of data (in bytes) that is permitted to flow in either direction before a rekey is initiated.
 If this is set to zero, WinSCP will not rekey due to transferred data.
 The SSH-2 protocol specification recommends a limit of at most 1 gigabyte.

 As well as specifying a value in bytes, the following shorthand can be used: